 Dennis M. Coleman

 Dennis Coleman leads a nationwide sports, media, and entertainment practice.
-Dennis represents a variety of sports industry clients, such as the National Football League, the Boston Red Sox, the National Association of Basketball Coaches, the National Collegiate Athletic Association and a variety of head football and basketball coaches and broadcasters in contract, sponsorship, and endorsement matters.
+Dennis represents a variety of sports industry clients, such as the National Football League, the Boston Red Sox, the National Association of Basketball Coaches and a variety of head football and basketball coaches and broadcasters in contract, sponsorship, and endorsement matters.
 Dennis’ clients include over 25 head coaches in basketball and football, including Jamie Dixon of the University of Pittsburgh, Ed Cooley of Providence College, John Giannini of La Salle University, Johnny Dawkins of Stanford University, and Jim Caldwell, Head Football Coach of the Detroit Lions.
-Dennis also represents 14-time Emmy Award Winning broadcaster Dick Enberg and Tony Dungy, sportscaster and former head coach of the NFL’s Indianapolis Colts.
+Dennis also represents 18-time Emmy Award Winning broadcaster Dick Enberg and Tony Dungy, sportscaster and former head coach of the NFL’s Indianapolis Colts.

 In addition, Dennis works regularly with partners across the firm to solve complex problems for sports industry clients, such as compliance and enforcement issues with government enforcement partners and intellectual property and licensing issues with IP partners.